bhamblin2026/wmrn-radio-history-archive/content/accessions/wmrn-2026-015-harding-high-school-radio-studio-equipment-and-engineer-joe-peters.md

 ## Description

-Black-and-white photograph depicting a close-up view of radio broadcast equipment in use at the Harding High School radio studio.
-Image shows studio control components and an individual actively operating the equipment.
+This accession consists of a black-and-white photograph depicting broadcast equipment and engineer Joe Peters operating the Harding High School radio studio.
+The image provides a detailed view of studio control components in use during the late 1950s (estimated).

 ## Archival Notes

-Condition: Good (digital image; original condition unknown)

-Restrictions: '
+This accession represents a digital reproduction of a photograph held within the Mike & Linda Perry Collection at the Marion County Historical Society.
+Rights status remains undetermined pending further documentation.